Diddy Men

 The Diddy Men are fictional characters whose invention is often attributed to the Liverpudlian comedian Ken Dodd.
 However, they have existed in Merseyside mythology for much longer and, along with the Treacle and Jam Butty Mines of Knotty Ash, had been referred to in the earlier act of another Liverpool comedian, Arthur Askey.
 When Ken Dodd began playing seaside resorts, he made famous his home area of Knotty Ash in Liverpool and popularised the Diddy Men as a miniature race of people who inhabited it.
 The word diddy is an informal British word for "little".

 The Diddy Men were originally an unseen joke but after a while began to appear on stage with Dodd, delighting children in the audience.
 They also appeared in Dodd's BBC television programmes in the 1960s, as marionettes.
 The Diddy Men tend to wear slightly oversized adult clothes in flamboyant style, including tall furry hats.

-Diddy Men characters

-The Diddy Men include: Dicky Mint, Mick the Marmaliser, Stephen "Tich" Doyle, Little Evan, Hamish McDiddy, Nigel Ponsonby-Smallpiece, Nicky Nugget, Ben "Tiny Ween" Winston, Sid Short and Smarty Arty.
-Diminutive British disc jockey David Hamilton, who appeared regularly on Dodd's television shows, acquired the nickname "Diddy David" which has stayed with him to this day.
-The original Mick the Marmaliser was the ten-year-old daughter of Little Jimmy, who appeared at the Blackpool Tower Circus with Charlie Cairoli and Paul.
-The Jam Butty Mines in Knotty Ash were where the Diddy Men worked.